 Tools For Cooking Sirloin Steak

 - Cast Iron Grill Pan – The best pan to go from stove to oven and perfect for steaks.
 You need this to get those grill marks!

 - Alarm Thermometer – If you want perfect sirloin steak in the oven, you’ve got to use a thermometer.
 I love this one because you can set the temperature that you want the meat to reach and it will go off when it’s hit that temp.
 No more overcooked meat!

 Learn how to cook sirloin steak perfectly with simple ingredients and a foolproof method.
 You'll love this easy, tender sirloin steak recipe!

 Like this video?
 Subscribe to my YouTube cooking channel for healthy recipes!

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Tap on the times in the instructions below to start a kitchen timer while you cook.

 Prepare the steak marinade according to the instructions here.
-Marinate the steaks for 3-8 hours (but not longer).
+Marinate the steaks for at least 3 hours, but no longer than 24 hours.
 (Alternatively, you can simply season generously with salt and pepper and skip the marinade, but the marinade makes them so juicy!)